eclipse-sumo/sumo/docs/web/docs/Simulation/Output/VehRoutes.md

 - **--vehroute-output.cost**:       Write attribute 'cost' for all routes
 - **--vehroute-output.intended-depart**: Use the intended departure time rather than the actual departure time (in case of departure delays)
 - **--vehroute-output.route-length**: Write total route length as attribute 'length'
-- **--vehroute-output.write-unfinished**:   Write vehroute output for vehicles which have not reached their destination at the end of the simulation
+- **--vehroute-output.write-unfinished**:   Write vehroute output for vehicles and persons which have not reached their destination at the end of the simulation
 - **--vehroute-output.skip-ptlines**:  Skip vehroute output for public transport vehicles (vehicles that have a 'line' attribute)
 - **--vehroute-output.incomplete**:   Include invalid routes and route stubs (from-to) in the vehroute output
 - **--vehroute-output.stop-edges**:   Include information about edges between stops